hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/remote-schema-permissions.rst

 The permission layer is designed to restrict the operations that can be performed by various users.
-Permissions can be defined to only expose a certain part of the upstram remote schema for each role.
+Permissions can be defined to only expose a certain part of the upstream remote schema for each role.
 By default, the ``admin`` role has unrestricted access to the upstream remote schema.

 .. _add_remote_schema_permissions: